AI Agents

 Conclusion

-Congratulations!
-You've built your first AI agent using a clean, modular approach with decorators.
+You've built an AI agent using a clean, modular approach with decorators — one that actually solves a real problem instead of demoing a toy.